"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Money-Back Guarantee Policy

-You need to be sure that if by any means you don’t like the product, it does not work for you, or is not exactly what you’re looking for…you can get your money back.
+You need to be sure that if by any means you don’t like the product, it does not work for you, or it is not exactly what you’re looking for…you can get your money back.

 How do WPForms and Gravity Forms manage customers’ refund requests?
 What sort of refund policy do they offer?